ahmedamirabbas/games-hub/README.md

 # Games-Hub

-This project was created using React
+This project was created using React.
+ChakraUI was used for styling.